huggingface/accelerate/docs/source/usage_guides/quantization.md

 ```
 ### Fine-tune a quantized model

-With the official support of adapters in the Hugging Face ecosystem, you can fine-tune quantized models.
+It is not possible to perform pure 8bit or 4bit training on these models.
+However, you can train these models by leveraging parameter efficient fine tuning methods (PEFT) and train for example adapters on top of them.
 Please have a look at [peft](https://github.com/huggingface/peft) library for more details.

+Currently, you can't add adapters on top of any quantized model.
+However, with the official support of adapters with 🤗 Transformers models, you can fine-tune quantized models.
+If you want to finetune a 🤗 Transformers model , follow this [documentation](https://huggingface.co/docs/transformers/main_classes/quantization) instead.
+Check out this [demo](https://colab.research.google.com/drive/1VoYNfYDKcKRQRor98Zbf2-9VQTtGJ24k?usp=sharing) on how to fine-tune a 4-bit 🤗 Transformers model.

 Note that you don’t need to pass `device_map` when loading the model for training.
 It will automatically load your model on your GPU.
 Please note that `device_map=auto` should be used for inference only.